den67rus/bootstrap-autohidingnavbar/README.md

 - `showOnBottom`, defaults to `'true'`, the navbar shows up when scroll reaches the page's end.
 - `hideOffset`, defaults to `'auto'`, hides the navbar after scrolling that much pixel.
 Auto means the navbar's height.
 - `staticMenuOffset`, defaults to `'auto'`, fixes the navbar after scrolling that much pixel.
 Auto means an indent from the beginning of the page to navbar's.
-- `animationDuration`, defaults to `'200'`, is the duration of the show and hide animations in milliseconds.
 - `navbarOffset`, defaults to `'0'`, the navbar doesn't hide that many pixels from the bottom.
 - `classHidden`, defaults to `'navbar-hidden'`, custom class to be set when hiding the navbar.
 - `classStatic`, defaults to `'navbar-static-top'`, custom class to be set when static the navbar.